 Who should I ask to write the letter of recommendation and what should it say?

 Business school and law school are each intense academic experiences requiring a high level of skill and commitment.
 To assess whether applicants have the ability to complete two demanding degrees, we want to hear from someone who knows you as a student, intern or employee.
 We urge current business and law students to ask one of their professors at Southwestern or Drucker to write on their behalf.
 New applicants to either school should submit a letter from a college professor or their current employer.
 Recommendation letters should address the applicant's academic abilities, interest in pursuing the concurrent degrees and other qualities or experiences that bear upon his or her qualifications for this program.

 What are the application deadlines for the concurrent-degree program?

 Southwestern reviews applications on a rolling basis.
 The application deadline is April 1, but later submissions will still be considered.
-Drucker has a "priority" due date of February 15th but accepts applications every month after that.
-Students who submit their applications by February 15th will receive priority consideration for financial aid.
+The Drucker School's priority deadline is February 1st but applications submitted after the priority deadline will be considered on a space-available basis.
+Applicants who submit their applications by February 1st will receive priority consideration for financial aid.

 When can I take the LSAT?

 The LSAT is offered four times a year.
 The test is administered by the Law School Admission Council and more information can be found at www.lsac.org.
 Southwestern is an LSAT test site.